1. How do I find the recommended list of commentaries for the Old Testament and New Testament?

 3. What is the charge for a lost book?

-If a patron loses a Denver Seminary book, the usual fine is $80.00.
+If a patron loses a Denver Seminary book, the usual fine is $80.00 (or replacement cost) plus $5 processing fee.
 The fine for a lost interlibrary loan item can result in a charge of up to $200 and is determined by the loaning library.

 1. How do I find journal article citations?